 Previous positions - engagements: From 1980 to 1991 he worked at the National Bank of Investments & Industrial Development (ETEBA).
 Additionally, from 1983 to 1985 he was associate of the Deputy Minister of National Economy Mr. Kostis Vaitsou, and from 1985 to 1988 was the Office Director of the Deputy Minister of National Economy Mr. Theodoros Karantzas.
-From 1991 to 1996 he was Assistant General Manager in the Interamerican group.
+From 1991 to 1996 he was

+Assistant General Manager in the Interamerican group.
 From March 1996 to April 2004 he held the position of Deputy Governor of the National Bank of Greece, while at the same time he served as Chairman, Vice-Chairman or member of the BoD in several of the bank's subsidiaries.
 He was also Vice-Chairman of the Athens Stock Exchange, President of the Central Depository, President of the Executive Committee of the Hellenic Bank Association et.al.
-On May 2004 he was appointed Vice-Chairman and Deputy-CEO of the Piraeus Bank Group.
+On May 2004 he was appointed Vice-Chairman of the BoD of Piraeus Bank and from January 2009 to December 2009 he was the Vice-Chairman and Deputy-CEO of the Piraeus Bank Group.
 He was also Chairman of the BoD of Piraeus AEEAP (now Trastor AEEAP) and the Chairman of Europaiki Pisti AEGA insurance company.

 Current positions - engagements: In December 2009 he was appointed Chairman of the BoD - Governor of ATE Bank (Agricultural Bank of Greece).
-He is also Chairman of the BoD in several of the bank's subsidiaries and a member of the BoD of the Hellenic Bank Association
+He is also Chairman of the BoD in several of the bank's subsidiaries and a member of the BoD of the Hellenic Bank Association.